Zesterdock/PyroTrack-Wildfire-Detection/README.md

 ## 🎯 Project Overview

-PyroTrack is a satellite-based wildfire detection system that classifies images as containing fire or no fire.
+PhoenixPyre is a satellite-based wildfire detection system that classifies images as containing fire or no fire.
 The system uses a **MobileNetV2** backbone with custom training strategies to achieve production-ready performance.

 ### Key Results